 - In vacuum sealed state, you really cannot tell whether there’s been a case of temperature abuse because you cannot check it first-hand.

 - Bacteria, the most dangerous ones, can originate from both oxygen-less an oxygen-enriched environment.

-- If there are any category of bacteria that needs time to grow properly a vacuum sealed plastic bag is the buffet for it/them.
+- If there are any category of bacteria that needs time to grow properly a vacuum-sealed plastic bag is a buffet for it/them.

 What to Do and What Not to Do

 - Above all, keep your heat seal clean, this is the most common infectious part of your sealed bag.

 - Touch your foods as less as possible, use spoons and such.

 - Keep your kitchen as clean as possible – the counter, the cutting boards all pieces of equipment.

 - Keep records of your foods, write down dates and other necessary notes to keep track plastic uses.

 - Be careful about the low acid foods.
 They require your care the most – you must consume them as soon as you reheat them.